tomwillow/SmartCharsetConverter/README-en.md

 # Thanks

-Thanks to [Carlos Sánchez](https://github.com/c-sanchez) for providing the interface design.
+Thanks to [Carlos Sánchez](https://github.com/c-sanchez) for providing the interface design and Spanish language pack.

 # E-mail